dotnet/EntityFramework.Docs/entity-framework/ef6/entity-framework-school-database.md

 ---
-title: "Entity Framework School Database | Microsoft Docs" ms.custom: "" ms.date: "2016-10-23"
+title: "Entity Framework School Database - EF6"
-ms.prod: "visual-studio-2013"
+author: divega
-ms.reviewer: ""
+ms.date: "2016-10-23"
-ms.suite: ""
+ms.prod: "entity-framework"
-ms.technology:
+ms.author: divega
-  - "visual-studio-sdk"
+ms.manager: avickers

-ms.tgt_pltfrm: ""
+ms.technology: entity-framework-6
 ms.topic: "article"
 ms.assetid: e83a6a06-e63b-4530-8656-614bf609b12b
 caps.latest.revision: 3
 ---
 # Entity Framework School Database
 This topic contains the schema for the School database.
 The sample School database is used in various places throughout the Entity Framework documentation.

 The database server that is installed with Visual Studio is different depending on the version of Visual Studio you have installed:

 - If you are using Visual Studio 2012 then you'll be creating a LocalDb database.
 - If you are using Visual Studio 2010 you'll be creating a SQL Express database.

 Here are the steps to create the database.

 - Open Visual Studio
 - **View** -> **Server Explorer**
 - Right click on **Data Connections** -> **Add Connection…**